 From Dependence to Morphine Addiction

-Not every person who develops a physical dependence on morphine becomes addicted, but detoxification is required in both cases.
-Furthermore, when someone uses the drug for an extended amount of time, the risk of becoming addicted increases.
-Furthermore, the consistent dose increase often turns into a loss of control over drug usage.
+Not every person who develops a physical dependence on morphine becomes addicted; regardless, both cases will need detoxification.
+Furthermore, when someone uses the drug for an extended time, becoming addicted increases.
+Also, the consistent dose increase often turns into a loss of control over drug usage.
 The need to obtain and use the drug becomes a priority regardless of negative consequences; that is the main sign of existing morphine addiction.

 There are many reasons why someone can become addicted to a drug.
 Studies have shown that opioid addictive disorders may be heritable, meaning genetics might be a significant addiction contributor.
 Environmental factors, such as trauma, stress, can also influence whether someone becomes addicted.
 One of the most common influential factors is emotional distress.
 Often people find relief from emotional pain in opioid drugs.

-With effective morphine detox and comprehensive emotional treatment, opioid addiction can be overcome, and real recovery can be reached.
+With effective morphine detox and comprehensive emotional treatment, people can overcome opioid addiction, and real recovery can start.

 Morphine Detox and Treatment Options

-An inpatient medical treatment for morphine detox can help minimize the painful withdrawal symptoms and increase one’s chances of completing detoxification.
+An inpatient medical treatment for morphine detox can minimize the painful withdrawal symptoms and increase detoxification chances.
 Additionally, because of high relapse rates during the detox phase in drug rehabs, anesthesia-assisted rapid detox is a great option.

 Rapid detoxification gets patients through the worst of the withdrawal while under sedation.
 Consequently, the process maximizes comfort and decreases the risk that the user will abandon detox in the middle of the process.
 However, other options for morphine detox are also available.
-It is important to consider what you or your loved one will medical and recovery needs are before choosing a program.
+It is essential to consider what you or your loved one will medical, and recovery needs are before choosing a program.

 Waismann Method® team understands how difficult the symptoms of morphine withdrawal can be.
-Often times, withdrawal symptoms are so severe that those attempting morphine detox on their own end up relapsing within the first 24 hours.
+Often, withdrawal symptoms are so severe that those attempting morphine detox on their own end up relapsing within the first 24 hours.
 Therefore, the best option in overcoming this obstacle is a medically assisted detox.
 In a hospital, doctors can perform in-depth evaluations and tailor a morphine treatment plan that best fits each patient’s unique health needs.
 Additionally, the Waismann Method® team provides patients with around-the-clock assistance and supervision, making treatment safer and more effective.
-Our medical and health care support team’s goal is to ensure all patients the best experience and results so they can begin the next phase in their recovery journey.
+Our medical and health care support team’s goal is to ensure all patients the best experience and results to begin the next phase in their recovery journey.

 Last Updated on